mohan-s1/lammps_install/README.md

 `git clone https://github.com/mohan-s1/lammps_tutorials.git`

+Following this, enter

+`cd lammps_tutorials`

-Following this, open the lammps_tutorials folder in your terminal
+to move to to the downloaded folder from within the terminal

 Enter